How to Secure Venture Capital: A Series

 Yodfat Harel Buchris, Managing Director, Blumberg Capital

 Our last blog post in the Entrepreneur Toolkit series explored how entrepreneurs should prepare and present the theme – or the problem they are setting out to solve – during a pitch with investors.
-In this post, we’ll dive into how to build and introduce your team.
+In this post about raising capital for your business, we’ll dive into how to build and introduce your team.

 Once the founding team is determined, the most important thing during a pitch with investors is to establish credibility.
 You must prove why you are the right people to solve the problem that you have identified.
 In doing so, make sure to answer three key questions: